ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/packages-modules/index.md

 title: "AG Grid Packages & Modules"
 ---

-Version 22.0.0 changes the way AG Grid is made available by providing functionality in modules, allowing you to pick and choose which features you require, resulting in a smaller application size overall.
+There are two main ways to add AG Grid to your application depending on your requirements and priorities with respect to bundle size / developer effort.

 ## Introduction

-There are two main ways to install AG Grid - either by using `packages` , or by using `modules`. [packages](/packages/) are the easiest way to use AG Grid, but by default include all code specific to each package, whereas [modules](/modules/) allow you to cherry pick what functionality you want, which will allow for a reduced overall bundle size.
+You can install AG Grid by either using our feature complete `packages`, or by cherry picking the feature `modules` specific to your application's grid requirements.

+## Which to use?

+[Packages](/packages/) are the easiest way to use AG Grid as every feature is implicitly available.
+However, this will mean that your application bundle includes every grid feature, some of which are not required by your application and so bloat your bundle size.

+[Modules](/modules) are suitable if bundle size is critical to your application.
+They enable you to only include the functionality you need resulting in a minimal bundle size at the cost of additional config required to register modules in your application.

-If you're unsure whether to use `packages` or `modules` then we'd recommend starting with `packages` and migrate to `modules` if you wish to reduce overall bundle size.
+If you're unsure whether to use `packages` or `modules` then we'd recommend starting with `packages` as every grid feature is available and you do not have to worry about registering modules.

+### Minimize Bundle Size

+If you want to minimize your bundle size then you should definitely use `modules` to only include features that your application requires.

 <div class="d-flex justify-content-around" style="height: 20rem;">